 - Give your friends a hug when you meet them.
 If this action takes you too far outside your comfort zone then shake their hand and hold it for a bit longer than you normally would, ensuring you smile and look them in the eyes as you do.

 - Share with a friend something you feel vulnerable about.

 - Decide to love yourself and your life.
 People want to be around other people who shine.

 - Make a list of people you have met who you found interesting, gather your courage and invite them to catch up with you.

 - Say YES to all party invitations and networking functions, you never know who you will meet.

 - Do something you have never done before where you will meet new people and decide ahead of the event to have a great time.

-- Forgive people their humanity.
+- Forgive people for being imperfect humans.
 Don’t let people walk all over you, but also allow people some grace.